metabase/metabase/docs/questions/query-builder/expressions/converttimezone.md

 | No time zone                  | Missing time zone metadata                                          | Databases don't _require_ you to store datetimes with time zone metadata.                                        |
 | Metabase report time zone     | Time zone that Metabase uses to _display_ datetimes.                | Metabase can display dates and times in PST, even if the dates and times are stored as UTC in your database.     |

 For example, say you have a table with one row for each person who visited your website.
-It's hard to tell, just from looking at `December 28, 2022, 12:00:00`, whether it's:
+It's hard to tell, just from looking at `December 28, 2022, 12:00:00`, whether the timestamp is:

 - stored using your database's time zone (usually UTC),
 - stored without time zone metadata (for example, if the website visitor is in HKT, then the datetime `December 28, 2022, 12:00:00` might "implicitly" use Hong Kong time),